hex-ci/atom-tree-view-sort/README.md

 You can set case-sensitive sorting or case-insensitive sorting.

-### Sort Folders Before Files
+### Sort Folders Before or After Files

-When listing directory items, list subdirectories before listing files.
+When listing directory items, list subdirectories before or after files.